DarraghReid/just_jokes/README.md

     * Noto Sans, the font used throughout the site, was sourced from Google Fonts.

 * [jQuery](https://jquery.com/)
-    * jQuery was used in conjunction with Bootstrap on various elements througout the site.
+    * jQuery was used in conjunction with Bootstrap on various elements throughout the site.

 * [MongoDB](https://www.mongodb.com/)
     * MongoDB was used to creates collections within a database to store data about the sites registered users and jokes uploaded by them.